 So I tried again, using coconut cream, coconut milk and coconut sugar.
 And I do believe the coconut sugar was the crucial ingredient here, because on its own it has this very rich caramel taste.
 I also used golden syrup, which is a particularly caramel flavored syrup.

-You can sub maple syrup or any other kind of syrup that you like if you can’t get golden syrup where you are (it’s a UK brand).
+You can sub maple syrup or any other kind of syrup that you prefer, golden syrup is a UK brand but it is available on Amazon.

 As long as you’re using coconut sugar, the caramel flavor is going to be there.
 But if you CAN also use golden syrup, well that just intensifies it even more.